danielep71/VBA-PROBABILITY-DISTRIBUTIONS/README.md

 Survival(x) = 1 - CDF(x)
 ```

-Numerically, that subtraction may destroy the result when `CDF(x)` has already rounded to exactly `1`.
+Numerically, that subtraction may destroy the requested result when `CDF(x)` has already rounded to exactly `1`.

-For example, a Student t right tail can remain representable even though:
+For example:

 ```vba
 1# - K_STATS_StudentT_Cumulative(X, DegreesFreedom)
 ```

-returns zero.
+may return zero even when the true upper tail is still representable.

-The library therefore exposes direct survival functions for the relevant distributions:
+The library therefore exposes direct survival functions for the relevant continuous and discrete distributions:

 ```excel
 =K_STATS_NormalStandard_Survival(Z)